-Click here to view the digital version of the SUMMER 2015 (May – August) ISSUE!
+Click here to view the digital version of the FALL 2015 (September-December) ISSUE!

-Understanding Hawaiian Kapa with Visiting Artist Dalani Tanahy #925
+Art with Aloha: Understanding Hawaiian Kapa w/ Visiting Artist Dalani Tanahy #1248

 Join us for this special opportunity to gain hands-on experience with kapa making!
 After learning about the historic importance and demise of Hawaiian kapa, students will make a shark tooth knife and ohe kapala stamps, beat the kapa using traditional tools and methods, make dyes, learn proper gathering methods and protocols for dye plants, and discover the different types of designs unique to Hawaiian kapa.Class Schedule & Tuition

 Day & Duration: Thursday & Friday, 2 days

 April 14 & 15 / 9:00 am – 3:00 pm

 Tuition: Early Registration price, $129 ($162 nonmember) / After December 15th, $144 ($180 nonmember)